cyrusimap/cyrus-imapd/doc/source/imap/admin/sop/murder-concepts.rst

     3. MUPDATE.

-The frontend servers act as the primary communication point between the end user clients and the back endservers.
+The frontend servers act as the primary communication point between the end user clients and the backendservers.
 The frontends use the MUPDATE server as an authoritative source for mailbox names, locations, and permissions.
-The back end servers store the actual IMAP data (and keep the MUPDATE server appraised as to changes in the Mailbox list).
+The backend servers store the actual IMAP data (and keep the MUPDATE server appraised as to changes in the Mailbox list).

 Backend Servers